-The Lakota weren’t the first to take note of the springs, however.
-Tens of thousands of years earlier, woolly mammoths took advantage of the fresh ponds in the area, enough that more than 61 beasts were eventually trapped and buried, unearthed as fossils in 1974.
-Visitors can check out the Mammoth Site to see the sinkhole still riddled with mammoth bones, as well as a museum with a full-sized mammoth documenting life in Hot Springs before humans.
+The Lakota weren’t the first to enjoy the area’s springs.
+Eleven thousand years ago, woolly mammoths took advantage of the fresh ponds in the area.
+Sixty-one beasts were eventually trapped and buried, unearthed as fossils in 1974.
+Visitors can check out the Mammoth Site to see the sinkhole still riddled with mammoth bones.

 5. Fall River Freedom Trail